vmenger/deduce/docs/source/index.md

 # Deduce documentation

-Welcome to the documentation pages for `deduce`, the de-identification method for Dutch medical text.
+Welcome to the documentation pages for `deduce`, the rule-based de-identification method for Dutch clinical text.

 Please use the nagivation bar to the left to find the information you are looking for.